I have mediated on and off for 30 years and began a daily meditation practice some eight years ago.

-And it has become important to me to learn to teach the varied, fascinating, effective and transformative techniques of meditation to others.
+More recently, it has become important to me to share the varied, effective and transformative techniques of meditation with others.

-Join me to see where meditation takes you!
+Join my guided meditation sessions to see where meditation can take you!

 Meditation is a welcome retreat from a busy life.
 I am an energetic person who sees potential everywhere and my desire to engage with many aspects of the world around me is a source of joy and most importantly to me, connection.
 And it has also brought with it busyness and overwhelm.
 Meditation is my antidote and my mission is to attract others to making their lives sustainable through meditation too.

 Mediation is a regenerating activity that supports a human being to slow down and be in stillness.
 It can be defined as ‘paying attention, on purpose’ (Jon Kabat-Zinn) and related to this, one word in particular has come from the original Buddhist roots to encapsulate the 21st century understanding of meditation – mindfulness.
 This activity of taking certain postures and slowing down the breath supports mindfulness: getting a clearer consciousness of the present moment and increased awareness of mind and body.
 This activity of focussing on the breath and observing and detaching from thoughts and sensations is an activity that also has been shown to alter brain waves.